Gavin Strachan insists Celtic don't regret much-criticised Dubai trip - Pundit Arena

 “It was to maintain his treatment with the backroom staff.
 He [Jullien] went over there so we can get him back as fast as we can.

-“Yeah, I can understand the frustration from everybody, because we end up playing with a weaker team tonight, but that could have happened if we were training at home as well,” Strachan.
+“Yeah, I can understand the frustration from everybody, because we end up playing with a weaker team tonight, but that could have happened if we were training at home as well,” Strachan said.

 ‘We could have got it at any time’